 Kenji Satake (Earthquake Research Institute, the University of Tokyo, Japan)

 Deadline for submission of manuscripts: 14 February 2020

 Articles accepted to the SRL Focus Section on the Past and Present of Historical Earthquake Data and Research will be published online ahead of print.

 Address questions about scientific issues to the guest editors or SRL Editor-in-Chief Allison Bent at email@example.com.
-Address questions about submissions to SRL Managing Editor Mary George at firstname.lastname@example.org.
+Address questions about submissions to the SRL Editorial Office at firstname.lastname@example.org.